 Guided reading (from March in Reception) will take place once a week.
-This will be a story book (at a level higher than the one taken home) in class groups.
-These will still be phonically plausible, if each child is on the correct reading level for their phonics group.
+This will be in line with the child's current phonics group or at a level above (if finished the phonics programme).

-In addition, a Read Write Inc. Guided Reading phonics book will be read in phonics groups several times each week.
+In addition, a Read Write Inc. Storybook will be read daily within phonics group lessons and taken to share at home once a week.

-Class Read - A story will be read in class once a day, linked to the Author of the Month, the topic, from the reading spine, or the current class read/chapter book.
+Class Read - A story will be read in class once a day, linked to the Author of the Term, the topic, from the reading spine, or the current class read/chapter book.